gwaylib/qsql/README.md

 var u = *User{}
 if err := qsql.QueryStruct(mdb, u, "SELECT id, name FROM a WHERE id = ?", id) if err != nil{
+    // sql.ErrNoRows has been replace by errors.ErrNoData
+    if errors.ErrNoData.Equal(err) {
+       // no data
+    }
     // ...
 }
 // ..